zwpku/torchann-plumed/README.md

 The output components can be accessed using `output-0`, `output-1`, and so on.

 ## Example
-We give an example to show how to use this plugin with the OpenMM package.
+Below is an example which shows how to use this plugin with the OpenMM package.
 Suppose that both [OpenMM](http://openmm.org) and [its plugin to interface with Plumed](http://github.com/openmm/openmm-plumed) are installed.

 ### Step 1: Create the computational graph